You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 This step can be tricky as well.
 You’ll need to do some research to find out which technology might be best for your product, then determine who can write the application.

 This determination will come from talking with your developer friends, asking the Google gods what they know, and setting up meetings with a few software developers to get a feel for who fits your vision and who is reputable when it comes to finishing the project.
-We have a quick rundown on how to choose the right software and mobile app partner in our blog: Why Enter into a Strategic Partnership for Mobile App Development.
+We have a quick rundown on how to choose the right software and mobile app partner in our blog: Why Enter into a Strategic Partnership for Mobile and Web App Development.

 WARNING: DO NOT believe that your friend is going to do this for you on nights and weekends – this will NOT happen – you’ll be waiting a very long time for a usable application, and most likely jeopardize your friendship.

 Step 7: Mobile App, Web App & Software Patent, Copyright, and Trademark: Protect Your Intellectual Property (IP)

 Intellectual property (IP) is the legal, exclusive right to your distinct creative design; nobody else can copy or reuse your design or product without your permission.
 Make sure your mobile app, web app, or software IP, which includes the code, data model, design, data, functions, logos, taglines, and everything else, is owned by you.

 You can protect your IP in one of several ways: with a copyright, trademark, or patent.
 Each of these has its uses, but a copyright, which is the fastest form of legal protection, is often a good place to start, and then move through the trademark and/or patent process as needed.

 - Meet with an IP attorney; find one through family, friends, or business peers.